wrbarnett/.github.io/README.md

 This example demonstrates how to create a table and import data from a CSV file into a PostgreSQL database.

 - **File**: `create.sql`
-- **Description**: This script perfoms data cleaning tasks such as handling missing values and formatting data for analysis.
+- **Description**: This script creates a table with demographic and clinical variables, then populates it using data from a CSV file.
 ---

 ### Data cleaning in Python